Postal counties of the United Kingdom

 The postal counties of the United Kingdom, now known as former postal counties, were postal subdivisions in routine use by the Royal Mail until 1996.
-The purpose of the postal county – as opposed to any other kind of county – was to aid the sorting of mail by differentiating between like-sounding post towns.
+The purpose of the postal county – as opposed to any other kind of county – was to aid the sorting of mail by differentiating between similar post towns.
 Since 1996 this has been done by using the outward code (first half) of the postcode instead.
-For operational reasons the former postal counties, although broadly based on the counties of the United Kingdom, did not match up with their boundaries: in some cases there were significant differences.
+For operational reasons, the former postal counties, although broadly based on the counties of the United Kingdom, did not match up with their boundaries; in some cases there were significant differences.
 The boundaries changed over time as post towns were created or amended.

 According to the Royal Mail, the former postal county data no longer forms part of postal addresses.
 It was removed from the Postcode Address File database in 2000 and does not form part of its code of practice for changing addresses.
 Despite this, county data is routinely sold to companies, ostensibly to let them cleanse their own address data.
 As the former postal county data was the last to be in routine use, some organisations have continued to use this obsolete data as part of postal addresses.
-In 2009 the Royal Mail code of practice consultation included discussion of the possible replacement of the currently supplied 'alias data' with an up-to-date county information data field.
-In 2010 the regulator advised Royal Mail to cease supply of county data altogether and a timetable was put in place for this to occur between 2013 and 2016.
+In 2009, the Royal Mail code of practice consultation included discussion of the possible replacement of the currently supplied "alias data" with an up-to-date county information data field.
+In 2010, the regulator advised Royal Mail to cease supply of county data altogether, and a timetable was put in place for this to occur between 2013 and 2016.

+Origins

+In the 19th century and early 20th centuries, the Post Office required the name of the post town to be included in addresses, but advised against including the name of the county.
+The exception was if a post town's name was not unique, in which case the county name was to be included in the address in order to distinguish between post towns of the same name.

+Sometime between 1920 and 1934 the Post Office changed its advice on counties.
+It recommended instead that the name of the county in which the post town lay should be included in most cases, with the exception of certain large towns and cities and those which gave their name to the county.

 Differences

-Counties were used in postal addresses from the earliest days of the Post Office, but over time the postal counties of many places did not match geographic counties or counties used for administrative purposes.
-There were several reasons for this:
+As the name of the county to be used in the postal address was derived from the post town, there were various scenarios where there were differences between the postal county and the geographic or administrative counties: